Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Here are some factors to consider when choosing a payment method:

 - Place.
 If you pay in a store or at the market, make sure to check for the types of payment methods that are accepted by the merchant.
-PIN payments are generally accepted at almost every retailer in India, but credit/debit card payments are not.
+PIN payments are generally accepted at almost every retailer in the Netherlands, but credit/debit card payments are not.
 Bear in mind that local shops or small market stalls may only accept cash payments.

 - Convenience.
 The ease of payment is also a point to take into account.
-For example, most Indian banks offer debit or credit cards equipped with contactless payment technology.
+For example, most Dutch banks offer debit or credit cards equipped with contactless payment technology.
 In addition, you can often link these bank cards to contactless payment apps (e.g. Apple Pay or Google Pay) on your smartphone or wearables.

-Indian bank accounts typically offer a wide selection of payment options, such as ATM withdrawals for cash payments, PIN input for debit cards, RFID chip embedded cards for contactless payments and 16-digit debit/credit numbers for online payments.
+Dutch bank accounts typically offer a wide selection of payment options, such as ATM withdrawals for cash payments, PIN input for debit cards, RFID chip embedded cards for contactless payments and 16-digit debit/credit numbers for online payments.
 This way, you can use a variety of payment modes with the same account.

 Compare contactless bank cards